rezamatin1290/BlumAutoBot/README.md

 }
 ```

-set `auto_complete_task` to `True` if you want to complete task automatically in blum
+set `auto_complete_task` to `true` if you want to complete task automatically in blum
-set `auto_play_game` to `True` if you want to script to use cards automatically to get point in range low and high gamepoint
+set `auto_play_game` to `true` if you want to script to use cards automatically to get point in range low and high gamepoint

 #####  If you find this project useful, please consider giving it a star!
 ﻿